ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Invitae RCV000817981 SCV000958569 uncertain significance Shprintzen-Goldberg syndrome 2021-09-17 criteria provided, single submitter clinical testing This sequence change replaces arginine with tryptophan at codon 546 of the SKI protein (p.Arg546Trp).
-The arginine residue is highly conserved and there is a moderate physicochemical difference between arginine and tryptophan.
-This variant is present in population databases (rs774648274, ExAC 0.3%).
+Labcorp Genetics (formerly Invitae), Labcorp RCV000817981 SCV000958569 uncertain significance Shprintzen-Goldberg syndrome 2024-09-02 criteria provided, single submitter clinical testing This sequence change replaces arginine, which is basic and polar, with tryptophan, which is neutral and slightly polar, at codon 546 of the SKI protein (p.Arg546Trp).
+The frequency data for this variant in the population databases is considered unreliable, as metrics indicate poor data quality at this position in the gnomAD database.
 This variant has not been reported in the literature in individuals affected with SKI-related conditions.
 ClinVar contains an entry for this variant (Variation ID: 660727).
-Algorithms developed to predict the effect of missense changes on protein structure and function are either unavailable or do not agree on the potential impact of this missense change (SIFT: "Deleterious"; PolyPhen-2: "Probably Damaging"; Align-GVGD: "Class C0").
+Invitae Evidence Modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) has been performed for this missense variant.
+However, the output from this modeling did not meet the statistical confidence thresholds required to predict the impact of this variant on SKI protein function.
 In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.